Impact of cavity geometry on microlaser dynamics

-In Fig.~\ref{fig3}(b), the structure size (left axis) is first averaged over all spatial locations weighted by local intensity, and then averaged over all lasing modes weighted by their intensities \cite{SM}.
-We observe a strong correlation between the (average) structure size $\langle s \rangle$ and the lasing instabilities in the experiment [Fig.~\ref{fig3}(a)].
-The irregular pulsations of broad-area semiconductor lasers originate from carrier-induced modulation instability.
+We calculate the average structure size $\langle s \rangle$ by first averaging over all lasing modes weighted by their intensities, and then averaging over all spatial locations weighted by local intensity~\cite{SM}.
+Figure~\ref{fig3} shows that $\langle s \rangle$ [Fig.~\ref{fig3}(b), left axis] is strongly correlated with the lasing instabilities in the experiment [Fig.~\ref{fig3}(a)].
+The irregular pulsations of broad-area semiconductor lasers originate from carrier-induced modulational instability.
 In a GaAs quantum well, high optical intensity depletes the local gain by spatial hole burning, which increases the refractive index locally.
 The resulting optical lensing effect and self-focusing lead to the formation of spatial filaments, which are inherently unstable and cause pulsations~\cite{Hess1996, Marciante1997, Marciante1998}.
 For cavities with $\langle s \rangle \sim \lambda$, intensity variation on a wavelength scale causes a refractive index change on the same scale, which is too small to focus light~\cite{Bittner2018a}, thus preventing filamentation and instability.
-On the contrary, a large feature size $\langle s \rangle \gg \lambda$ is more likely to create a lensing effect, which leads to stronger and more frequent pulsations.
-Therefore, the structure size appears to be a very good predictor for the level of lasing stability.
+Conversely, a large feature size $\langle s \rangle \gg \lambda$ is more likely to create a lensing effect, which leads to stronger and more frequent pulsations.
+Therefore, the structure size appears to be a good predictor for the level of lasing stability.